davidpak/SmartNote/server/docs/EXPORT.md

 #### Notion

+If `mode` is `new`, the response will include the following fields:

 | Name | Type | Contents |
 | ---- | ---- | -------- |
 | `url` | `string` | The URL of the Notion page containing the exported notes. |
 | `name` | `string` | The name of the page containing the exported notes. |
 | `id` | `string` | The ID of the page containing the exported notes. |

+Other modes do not include any additional fields.

 ### Failure